Amsterdam-Internships/Self-Learning-Traffic-Lights/README.md

 If you want to try your own state representation, you can update [`cityflow_env.py`](./src/cityflow_env.py).

-If you want to compare your signal plan with ours, you can run evaluate.py on a specific dataset with the path to your signal_plan_template.txt, [`evaluate.py`](./src/evaluate.py).
+If you want to compare your signal plan with ours, you can run [`evaluate.py`](./src/evaluate.py) on a specific dataset with the path to your signal_plan_template.txt.

 ---